Gradient Methods with Memory for Minimizing Composite Functions: Accelerating the Efficient Gradient Method with Memory

+Finally, applying \eqref{label_161} to \eqref{label_160} gives the desired result. \end{proof} Now we have all the theoretical tools necessary for our analysis.
+To proceed, we need to distinguish between the 4 types of wrapper iterations.
+The first is the \emph{reference} iteration, it occurs exactly once and entails $N_r \leq \bar{n}_1$ iterations of $\mathcal{R}$.
+As the name implies, its output is used as a reference point in our final results.
+The heuristic ensures that the progress made in this wrapper iteration is substantial.
+It also tries to provide an accurate estimate of $\mu$ and thus, as we shall show in the sequel, lowers the bound on the total number of a second type of wrapper iterations, the \emph{adjustment} iterations.

-\paragraph{Complexity analysis} The $\mathcal{R}$ iterations in this instance improve our estimate of the optimal point but cannot be counted towards the asymptotic linear rate.
-However, we easily observe that the number of backtracks is bounded independently of the number wrapper iterations $J$.
-Indeed, $\bar{U}$ can only be increased until it exceeds $U_{\operatorname{max}} \overset{\operatorname{def}}{=} \frac{1}{\mu D}$, at which point \eqref{label_151} must hold.
-Thus, the total number of backtracks satisfies
+Adjustments occur when the condition in \eqref{label_153} is not satisfied.
+The $\mathcal{R}$ iterations improve our estimate of the optimal point but cannot be counted towards the asymptotic linear rate.
+However, we easily observe that the number of such adjustments is bounded independently of the total number wrapper iterations $J$, even when it is infinite.
+As we have seen, $\bar{U}_j$ can only be increased until it exceeds $U_{\operatorname{max}}$, at which point \eqref{label_153} must hold.
+Consequently, the total number of adjustments satisfies